manpagez: man pages & more

 be useful to combine with CURLOPT_NOBODY(3).
 If this option is

-set, no actual file content transfer will be performed.
+set, no actual file content transfer is performed.

-If you do want to list the contents of a FTP directory using
+If you do want to list the contents of an FTP directory using

-your own defined FTP command, CURLOPT_CUSTOMREQUEST(3) will do
+your own defined FTP command, CURLOPT_CUSTOMREQUEST(3) does just

-just that.
-"NLST" is the default one for listing directories but
+that.
+"NLST" is the default one for listing directories but you

 Cookies Without Chocolate Chips